Andr-Zero/XeniumProgrammerAutomation/README.md

 Create a xfa directory in home, copy xfa.service and xfa.py into that direcotry.

-NOTE: The file xfa.py and xfa.service has user definable variables!
+NOTE: The file xfa.py and xfa.service has user definable values!
+You'll most likly have to updates these!
-Make sure the programmer directory and binary file locations in xfa.py are correct.
+Make sure the working directory is xfa.py is correct.
+You might also need to update the file paths and/or names if you're not using the same ones I am.
-Make sure that xfa.service also refelects the correct user path.
+Make sure under [Service} the user and path in xfa.service is correct.
+Otherwise the service will not automaticlly start when the pi is started.

 Run the following commands in same directory you downloaded xfa in:
 ```